Rameez781/MapReduce-Passenger-Flight-Analysis/README.md

 - Add support for distributed processing across multiple machines
 - Implement fault tolerance mechanisms
 - Add more analytics capabilities for flight data

-## Assignment Context

-This project was developed as part of the Cloud Computing and Big Data module coursework, specifically for Task A which focuses on implementing a MapReduce solution to determine the passenger(s) with the highest number of flights.